www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/task-archive/2021-09-28-create-machine-learning-interface.md

 - [ ] Try out [Deep Java Libarary](https://github.com/deepjavalibrary/djl).
 It may be the easier to setup, because it has ready to go network models.
   The  Multilayer Perceptron (`ai.djl.basicmodelzoo.basic.Mlp`) seems to be an easily configurable network.
 - [ ] https://github.com/ImagineAILab/ai-by-hand-excel
+- [ ] CatBoost might be a relevant algorithm in this case.